jasonalvis/google-maps/README.md

 // See whats available to us
 console.log(googleMap);

-// Set the new zoom to 15
+// Set the zoom to 15
 // For available Google Maps methods please refer to the documentation
 // https://developers.google.com/maps/documentation/javascript/reference
 googleMap.map.setZoom(15);